 The story of president Andrew Jackson from his early years, the film begins when he meets Rachel Donaldson Robards.
 The plot concentrates on the scandal concerning the legality of their marriage and how they overcame the difficulties.

 During the War of 1812 against the United Kingdom of Great Britain and Ireland: General Andrew Jackson has only 1,200 men left to defend New Orleans when he learns that a British fleet will arrive with 60 ships and 16,000 men to take the city.
 In this situation an island near the city becomes strategically important to both parties, but it's inhabited by the last big buccaneer: Jean Lafitte.
 Although Lafitte never attacks American ships, the governor hates him for selling merchandise without taxes - and is loved by the citizens for the same reason.
 When the big fight gets nearer, Lafitte is drawn between the fronts.
 His heart belongs to America, but his people urge him to join the party that's more likely to win.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

-The Buccaneer (1958) was Cecil B. DeMille's last film.
-He was seriously ailing, and had to turn over direction of the film to his son-in-law, Anthony Quinn.
-DeMille oversaw production of the film, and appears in the prologue, but was unsatisfied with Quinn's efforts as director, as well as the work of old friend Henry Wilcoxen as producer, and tried to change and improve the film during and after production.
-DeMille died in January, 1959, only a month after the film's release.
+Final film of Cecil B. DeMille.
+NOTE: He was seriously ill, and had to turn over direction of the film to his son-in-law, Anthony Quinn.
+DeMille oversaw production of the film, and appears in the prologue, but was unsatisfied with Quinn's efforts as director as well as the work of old friend Henry Wilcoxon as producer, and tried to change and improve the film during and after production.
+DeMille died in January 1959, only a month after the film's release.
 See more »

 See more »

 22 of 23 people found this review helpful.